 How Closing Costs Affect the True Cost of Purchasing a Home

 The total of closing costs and escrows can represent between 2% and 6% of the new loan amount.
 On a $400,000 loan, expect to pay between $4,000 and $24,000.

 The wide range owes to large differences in property values, as well as geographic location.
 For example, closing costs and escrows will be much higher on an $800,000 property than they will be on a $300,000 home.
 As well, closing costs are generally higher in high-cost areas of the country.

 Whatever the total closing costs and escrows will be, they can have a material effect on the true cost of purchasing a home.

 If the purchase price of the house is $400,000, and closing costs and escrows are $12,000, the total cost of acquiring the home will be $412,000.

 Where to Find a Mortgage

-Quicken Loans and Rocket Mortgage are two sides to the same organization.
-Rocket Mortgage is the online interface of Quicken Loans.
-While Quicken Loans is the largest retail mortgage lender in America, Rocket Mortgage is the better known of the two, if only because it’s so widely advertised.
+While Quicken Loans is the largest retail mortgage lender in America, Rocket Mortgage is the better-known of the two, if only because it’s so widely advertised.
 But it’s impossible to discuss one without the other.

 You can then choose the lender that offers the best rate and terms for your purchase or refinance.
-It will give you an opportunity to shop between various lenders, without the need for completing multiple applications.
+It will give you an opportunity to shop between various lenders without the need to complete multiple applications.